February 15, 2026

 Once you have your PDP answers dialed in, it’s time to build your company’s Northstar.
 By this, I mean fully defining the following:

-We named it the “Northstar” because it’s your most important tool for providing absolute clarity.
+I named it the “Northstar” because it’s your most important tool for providing absolute clarity.
 Notice how each element ties back to the three fundamental questions of the PDP.

 Vision is a critical component of your Northstar.
-It helps answer the PDP question ‘where are we going?’.
+It helps answer the PDP question “where are we going?”
 But traditional vision statements are mostly useless.
 Instead, notice how the Northstar includes vision “steps”: 3-year, 5-year, 10-year, and 20-year.
 Each step builds on the previous one, showing sequence and strategy.
-This framework is called the vision ladder and you can get the template here, then incorporate it directly into your Northstar.
+This framework is called the vision ladder.

 The operating rhythm connects your vision to daily operations.
 Without this bridge, your vision floats aimlessly in the sky and never translates into action.
 Top CEOs create a reliable operating rhythm across three horizons:

-Monthly layers on top of quarterly, which layers on top of annual.
-Key activities include things like:
+Monthly layers on top of quarterly, which layers on top of annual (a 3-calendar stack).

-Done right, the operating rhythm creates massive alignment and accountability at every level of the organization.
-It provides natural checkpoints to ensure goals are achieved and standards and upheld.
+Done right, the operating rhythm creates massive alignment and accountability at every level.
+It provides natural checkpoints to ensure goals are achieved and standards are upheld.

 The best CEOs install a company-wide goal framework to create focus at every level of the organization.
 Annual goals are the connective tissue between your 3-year vision and daily execution.
-Your goals help answer two important PDP questions: ‘where are we going?’
-AND ‘how are we doing?’.
+Your goals help answer two important PDP questions: “where are we going?”
+AND “how are we doing?”

 But most goal-frameworks have major flaws.
 I find OKRs to be especially problematic.
 It’s why we simplified legacy systems, like OKRs and EOS Rocks, to create the WhyGo goal setting framework:

 These aren’t suggestions.
 They’re non-negotiables that define your company’s DNA.
 They make you, uniquely you.
+I wrote a recent newsletter on this exact topic: How to Define What Great Looks Like.

 Performance Standards define baseline excellence.
 Not everyone needs to be a superstar, but everyone must clear your bar.
 Be explicit: What’s acceptable?
 What’s exceptional?
 What gets you fired?
 Write it down.
 Communicate it constantly.
+Netflix is a great example of this.
+They killed annual reviews and implemented the keeper test instead: would you fight to keep this person?
+If not, help them find something better.

 Leadership Standards set the tone for how people show up every day.
 They define how we communicate, handle conflict, make decisions, and support one another.
 Early on, culture spreads by watching the founders in action, but that doesn’t scale.
 As you grow, you must spell it out.
 What’s encouraged, what’s unacceptable, and how leaders at every level should act.